andreasvirkus/cottage/src/content/thoughts/shopify-embed-navigation-menu.md

 Couple of things bundled together in this one.
 I needed to present users with a way to quickly navigate between the product categories (different collections).

-As I already had them defined in the main navigation & I didn't want to manually keep the two menus in sync, I figured I could just grab the links/structure from the main nav.
+As I already had them defined in the main navigation and didn't want to manually keep the two menus in sync, I figured I could just grab the links/structure from the main nav.

 However, when wanting to pipe `linklists.main-menu.links` through the `| json` filter to see its output, I was met with: